MediaComem/comem-webdev/subjects/angular-leaflet/README.md

 ```html
 <leaflet [...] `markers="map.markers"`></leaflet>
 ```
-> You can add new marker objects in this `map.markers` array at anytime; they will by dynamically added to the map.
+> You can add new marker objects in this `map.markers` array at anytime; they will be dynamically added to the map.

 ### Fix the default marker